A New Two-dimensional Model-based Subspace Method for Large-scale Unconstrained Derivative-free Optimization: 2D-MoSub: Some properties of 2D-MoSub

 Notice that Assumption \ref{assumption-convergence-subspace} is a sufficient condition for the convergence of our \texttt{2D-MoSub} method.
 We present the result of Lemma 5.5 in Zhang's thesis \cite{zhang012} as a remark.

-\begin{remark} Suppose that the objective function $f$ is bounded from below, twice continuously differentiable, and its second-order derivatives are bounded.
-Let $M$ represent an upper bound on $\left\Vert \nabla^2 f\right\Vert$, and \(\mathcal{S}\) is a subspace of \(\Re^n\).
+\begin{remark} Suppose that the objective function $f$ is bounded from below, twice continuously differentiable, and its second-order derivative is bounded.
+Let $C$ represent an upper bound on $\left\Vert \nabla^2 f\right\Vert$, and \(\mathcal{S}\) is a subspace of \(\Re^n\).
 Then it holds that

 where $\bm{P}$ is the orthogonal projection from $\Re^n$ to $\mathcal{S}$. \end{remark}